LajosPolya/aws-cdk-templates/deploy-alb-with-ecs-fargate/README.md

 `curl <albDnsName>/max-cpu`

+It may take a few minutes for the third instance to boot.
+Use the AWS CLI to verify that three instances are running.

+`aws ecs list-tasks --cluster <clusterName>`

+Where `clusterName` is the name of the cluster, it's exported by tje CDK and therefore printed to the screen during deployment.

 ### Browser :surfer:

 If the DNS doesn't work then verify that the browser is using `http://` and not `https://`.
 For example, `http://<albDnsName>/health`.